SolaceProducts/solace-jms-spring-boot/README.md

 See the associated `solace-jms-sample-app` for an example of how this is all put together in a simple application.
 To use Solace JMS you need to do these steps:

-1. Update your build
+1. Update your build.
 2. Autowire the `ConnectionFactory`.
-3. Configure your `application.properties`.
+3. Configure the application to use a Solace Messaging service.

 #### JNDI lookup of JMS objects

 See the associated `solace-jms-sample-app-jndi` for an example.
 To use JNDI with Solace JMS you need to do these steps:

-1. Update your build
+1. Update your build.
-2. Autowire the `JndiTemplate` for further use e.g.: in a `JndiObjectFactoryBean`
+2. Autowire the `JndiTemplate` for further use e.g.: in a `JndiObjectFactoryBean`.
-3. Configure your `application.properties`.
+3. Configure the application to use a Solace Messaging service.

 ### Updating your build